westonruter/wp-user-photo/readme.txt

 If you value this plugin, *please donate* to ensure that it may continue to be maintained and improved.

 = Changelog =

+*2008-09-22: 0.9.1*

+* Updated error messages to be more helpful (includes the paths in question).
+This will help debug some of the issues that have been raised on the forums lately.

 *2008-09-22: 0.9*

 * First argument to `userphoto()` and `userphoto_thumbnail()` may now just be a user ID or user login name in addition to a user object.